smholloway/sethholloway/_posts/2011-08-25-my-summer-reading-list.md

 That's a lot of information, so forgive me for any item I did not link.
 If you need help finding an RSS feed for the blogs above, just let me know and I'll dig it up.

 Is there something I just HAVE to read?
 Please let me know in the comments.

+Note: As an Amazon Associate I earn from qualifying purchases.